-Secondary structures such as garages and various types of sheds usually appear on most properties.
+Secondary structures such as garages, sheds and various types of other outbuildings usually appear on most properties.
 Garages may be either attached or unattached.
 Sheds may house tools and lawn equipment, or shelter pool accessories.
-In many instances, secondary structures mirror the overall architectural style of the primary building and significantly contribute to overall design integrity.
+In many instances, secondary structures mirror the overall architectural style of the primary building and significantly contribute to overall historic character.
 Other secondary structures may be of more modern vintage.